E :Environment

 To address these issues, Yokohama Rubber Group established its Biodiversity Guideline in 2010, and has been working on the conservation of biodiversity through its value chain locations.
 For years, we have been running the Yokohama Forever Forest Program to plant trees and to provide saplings in areas around our production sites.
 We also perform various biodiversity conservation activities to ensure that the plants and animals living in our production site premises has positive effect on the surrounding regional ecosystem.
 In January 2023, we joined the "30by30 Alliance for Biodiversity," a coalition of companies and other organizations directing all-Japan efforts to achieve "30by30," an international goal of conserving and protecting more than 30% of land and sea by 2030 toward the goal of nature positive.
 In the same month, we endorsed the philosophy of the Task Force on Nature-related Financial Disclosures (hereinafter referred to as TNFD) and participated in the "TNFD Forum," an international stakeholder organization that supports the establishment of a framework for the disclosure of nature-related financial information, as well as in "Keidanren Initiative for Biodiversity Conservation."

-Yokohama Rubber Group Biodiversity Guideline
+Yokohama Rubber Group Biodiversity Guidelines

 The Yokohama Rubber Group revised its Biodiversity Guideline in December 2023, based on the adoption of the Kunming-Montreal Biodiversity Framework at the 15th Conference of the Parties (COP15) to the UN Convention on Biological Diversity in December 2022, and the Japanese Government's Cabinet decision on the National Biodiversity Strategy 2023-2030 in March 2023.
 We will continue to work for the conservation, restoration and rehabilitation of biodiversity throughout the value chain.